acarrico/evaluator/README.md

 **Update:** Matthew Flatt's sets of scopes expander has been merged into Racket's main branch.

+# Session 35 — phase

+This sections git tag is *phase*

+I'm using more keywords this session.
+The algorithm needs more arguments, and long arbitrarily ordered argument lists are poor style.

+Scope sets on syntax are now indexed by phase.
+The *Transform* type now takes *#:phase*.
+Phase is passed around through the expander, parser, and evaluator, so macro transformers can finally use the expander itself.
+The compiler state did carry an *eval-env* for macro expanders, and that is joined by an *expand-env*.

+While this session is focused on phase, the *Transform* type now takes *#:prune*, and a new *syntax-transform* prunes scopes (previously the *quote-transform* handled syntax).
+With the additional transform, the *make-default-initial-state* helper also got keywords.

 # Session 34 — sets-of-scopes

 This section's git tag is *sets-of-scopes*